cypherpunk-academy/2064/en/094_2064_Where's the Academy.md

 They were breathtakingly fast.
 Sigur kept calling out "Geil!" to suggest to himself that motorcycling was some kind of fairground attraction.
 But with his hands, he panicked and clung to Tim's belly.
-Tim drove past the car group at a distance of about 50 metres and then continued into the open field.
+Tim drove past the car group at a distance of about 50 meters and then continued into the open field.
-The SUVs tried to follow, but broke off after a short time.
+The SUVs tried to follow but broke off after a short time.

 Sigur looked back: "Geil.
 We're rid of them!"
 Then he looked up at the sky and said, "Shit!
-Oh shit."
+Oh, shit."

 "What?"
 Tim shouted.